codeforamerica/skillshares/git_basics/README.md

     $ git log --oneline --graph --decorate

-Notice the SHA hashes next to our commit messages whenever we run `git log --oneline`?
+Notice the SHA hashes next to our commit messages whenever we run the `git log --oneline` command?
 We can use those to `revert` certain commits.
 So, copy or keep in mind one of those SHA hashes (for the sake of this README, mine will be `abc123`) and get ready to `revert` it.

     $ git revert abc123